 These servers can handle any type of traffic besides web traffic.
-They are popularly used for online gaming, file sharing, and video streaming.
+They are popular for online gaming, file sharing, and video streaming.
 However, they are usually slow and congested.

 Transparent Proxy servers

 These proxy servers are used to monitor the online activities of connected users.
-They are used for blocking access to websites, verifying Wi-Fi logins, and even for parental control.
+They are used to block access to websites, verify Wi-Fi logins, and even for parental control.
 They are known as transparent because users don’t know of their existence.

 Setting up a VPN involves installations and subscriptions.
-Here are quick steps on how to set up a VPN on any device.
+Here are quick steps to set up a VPN on any device.

 Unlike VPNs, you don’t need to install proxy servers.
 You only configure them.
 Paid proxy servers will require a subscription.
-The proxy provider will give you a proxy IP address and port number or the proxy auto-config file (.pac file)/ proxy script address.
+The proxy provider will give you a proxy IP address, port number, or the proxy auto-config file (.pac file)/ proxy script address.
 However, some proxy server providers may require that you install an extension.

 Here is how to configure proxy servers on various platforms.